 Parishioners who are members of the library may borrow books.

-This is available at Mass each week and outlines the various activities that are taking place in the parish and the wider community.
-If you are away from the Parish at any time you can access the newsletter via the Parish Website.
+This is available at Mass each week and outlines the various activities that are taking place in the Parish and the wider community.
+If you are away from the Parish at any time you can access the newsletter via the Parish Website – www.sacredheartnorthwalsham.com.

-If you wish to have an announcement printed in the Parish Newsletter please ring or email Antonia Martinez in the Parish Office with the details before Thursday of the week you want the item to be included.
+If you wish to have an announcement printed in the Parish Newsletter please ring or email Antonia Martinez in the Parish Office: 01692 403258 (email@example.com) with the details before Wednesday of the week you want the item to be included.

 PARISH PASTORAL COUNCIL

 This meets regularly with Fr.
-James and plays an important part in the running of the parish and facilitates communication with all parishioners.
-It is a committee composed of three elected members of each church community and works with the Parish Priest to further the direction and activities of the parish.
-The names and photographs of the current members of the Pastoral Council for each community can be found at the back of each church and on this website under Parish Pastoral Council.
+Peter and plays an important part in the running of the parish and facilitates communication with all parishioners.
+It is a committee composed of three elected members of each church community and works with the Parish Priest to further the direction and activities of the Parish.
+The names and photographs of the current members of the Pastoral Council for each community can be found at the back of each church.
 The minutes of meetings are also published on the website.
-Pastoral Councillors members are usually available to speak to Parishioners each Sunday after Mass and St. John of the Cross and St. Helen’s communities hold a quarterly forum meeting to discuss matters relevant to their specific community and to the Parish as a whole.
+Pastoral Council members are usually available to speak to Parishioners each Sunday after Mass and St. John of the Cross and St. Helen communities hold a quarterly forum meeting to discuss matters relevant to their specific community and to the Parish as a whole.
 Relevant matters are then passed on to the Pastoral Council.

 PARISH PROPERTIES AND SAFETY